The ARPA Community Grant Program

 ABOUT PRINCE WILLIAM COUNTY ARPA COMMUNITY GRANTS

 In January 2022, the Prince William County Board of Supervisors allocated $10 million of American Rescue Plan Act (ARPA) funds to support COVID-19 recovery efforts for Prince William County residents, focusing on those who are underserved.
 The county is partnering with The Human Services Alliance of Greater Prince William to distribute these funds through grants to non-profit organizations that serve county residents.

-Grants up to $300,000 will be made to address the following COVID-19 recovery efforts: rent and mortgage assistance; utility assistance; access to mental and behavioral health assistance to include preventative medicine; employment support; childcare costs; emergency shelter; and administration for hunger relief programs.
+Grants up to $300,000 were made to address the following COVID-19 recovery efforts: benefits navigation assistance; utility assistance; access to mental and behavioral health assistance to include preventative medicine; employment support; childcare costs; emergency shelter; and administration for hunger relief programs.

 AWARDED GRANT PROJECTS